 LeetCode is a popular online platform where people can practice coding problems.
 It’s often used by those preparing for technical interviews in software engineering.

-Why should I look for LeetCode alternatives?
+Why should I look for a LeetCode alternative?

 What is HackerRank?